Signs and Symptoms

 Signs and Symptoms of Tongue and Lip Ties

-Some babies with tongue ties and lip ties are able to attach to the breast symptom free.
+Some babies with tongue ties and lip ties are symptom-free and able to attach to the breast.
 However, many of these infants have breastfeeding problems.
-The following signs are common amongst infants with tongue and lip ties and their mothers.
+The following signs are common among infants with tongue and lip ties and their mothers.
 However, it is important to note that these signs can be linked to other breastfeeding problems and are not solely related to ties.

 Mothers may experience: